-The Atlantic hurricane season is already underway and it’s more crucial than ever to make sure you’re informed and protected when you’re looking for a home in a hurricane zone.
+The Atlantic hurricane season is approaching and it’s more crucial than ever to make sure you’re informed and protected when you’re looking to buy a home in a hurricane zone.

-Hurricane season began June 1 and ends November 30.
-As of 2016, the population of the 185 coastline counties from Maine to Texas was 59.6 million.
-And there are 6.9 million homes along the Gulf and Atlantic coasts at risk for hurricane damage this year — and Florida, Louisiana and Texas claim the most properties in jeopardy, according to the CoreLogic 2018 Storm Surge Report.
+Hurricane season runs from June 1 to November 30.
+As of 2016, the population of the 185 coastline counties from Maine to Texas was 94 million, according to the United States Census Bureau.
+There are 7.3 million homes along the Gulf and Atlantic coasts at risk for hurricane damage this year — and Florida, Louisiana and Texas have the most properties in jeopardy, according to the CoreLogic 2019 Storm Surge Report.

 We created a guide to help you if you’re considering a home purchase in a hurricane zone.
 We’ll help you determine the risk level of each home and steps you can take to ensure that your home is fully protected.

 Location is an important factor